ShigekawaMasahiro/2023-03-shigekawa.masahiro/README.md

 # Install and Usage

 - Download this repository
-- Upload all the files under folder "LEA_files" to your PYNQ-Z1's jupyter notebook folder to implement this system
+- Upload all the files under folder "LEA_files" to your PYNQ-Z1's Jupyter Notebook folder to implement this system
 - Use jupyter notebook running on your PYNQ-Z1 and input key and plaintext/ciphertext, then execute.